Chris Columbus (filmmaker): Early life

-After graduating from John F. Kennedy High School in Warren, Ohio, he went on to study at New York University's film school at the Tisch School of the Arts, where he was a schoolmate of screenwriter Charlie Kaufman and Alec Baldwin.
+He studied at New York University's film school at the Tisch School of the Arts, where he was a classmate of screenwriter Charlie Kaufman and Alec Baldwin.
 Although he received a scholarship, he forgot to renew it and was forced to take a factory job to pay for schooling.
 While on shifts, he secretly worked on a 20-page screenplay, which one of his teachers would later use to help him get an agent.
 Columbus now states that the experience "saved my life" and he was able to acknowledge "the terrifying reality I faced of having to live and work in that factory for the rest of my life in that town if I didn't make it".
+Columbus graduated from NYU in 1980.

-In 1980, while at NYU, Columbus directed a short film entitled I Think I'm Gonna Like It Here that was later noticed by Steven Spielberg.
+In 1980, while a senior at NYU, Columbus directed a short film entitled I Think I'm Gonna Like It Here that was later noticed by Steven Spielberg.
 I Think I'm Gonna Like It Here was preserved by the Academy Film Archive in 2014.